nauthuman/nauthuman.github.io/index.md

 ## Welcome to Naut Human Productions

-An independent, Atlanta-based film & television production company operated by Cullen Gray.
+An independent, Atlanta-based film &amp; television production company operated by Cullen Gray.

 Check out some of our work: